-- We currently have a single stream recycling system: paper, cardboard, plastics, cans, and glass can all be combined.
+- Sorting: We currently have a single stream recycling system: paper, cardboard, plastics, cans, and glass can all be combined.
 Look for the blue bins in academic buildings and office spaces.
 Our outdoor recycling bins are green.

 - Our facilities and maintenance teams recycle tires, oil, and metals.

 - Recent construction projects have achieved recycling rates of 85-96%.

 - In 2015, we collected 537 pounds of food from students in res halls during Move Out Week and donated it to the Oshkosh Area Community pantry. in 2016, we increased our efforts and worked closely with Residence Life to divert 5,365 pounds of waste including 860 pounds of food that was again donated to the Oshkosh Area Community Pantry and 1,020 pounds of metal that was recycled.
 Check out the UWO Today article here.

 - In the past we have run public events involving the arts, called TRASHformation, in partnership with Los Angeles-based RuckusRoots.